chrissarmstrong/seeking-manifold/content/Research Areas of Interest.md

 Bringing learnings from neuroscience, linguistics, and our understanding of the human brain to bear on AI / ML
 - 'Structured thinking' / world models / predictive coding
-- Neurolgical inspirations, like spiking models of the neuron
+- Neurological inspirations, like spiking models of the neuron
 - The free energy principle
 - Grounding in the physical and temporal world / embodiment
 - Sparsity